Utility ratemaking: Electric utility ratemaking for executives

-Translation of Revenue Requirements into customer rates
+Translation of revenue requirements into customer rates

 Once a utility's revenue requirement is established in a quasi-judicial proceeding called a rate case, overseen in most countries by monopoly regulators, the focus turns to translating revenue requirements into customer rates.
 Though an oversimplification, most revenue requirements are translated into a rate per unit of commodity used by a customer.
 In electric utilities, the unit is typically a kilowatt hour, or "kWh"; for natural gas, the unit is typically ten British Thermal Units, called a dekatherm, or "dkt"; in water utilities, the unit is typically a gallon.
 The formula for translating revenue requirements into customer rates (for example, cents per kWh) is Rate per unit = R (revenue requirement) / expected commodity sales in units in the upcoming year.

 The logic behind this is simple.
 If a utility's revenue requirement is $10 million, and it expects to sell 100 million units, the rate per unit is $0.10 cents/unit.
 If the utility actually sells 100 million units at $0.10 cents/unit, it will collect its $10 million revenue requirement.
 However, if a utility sells fewer units than expected, it will collect less than its $10 million revenue requirement, and if a utility sells more units than expected, it will collect more than its $10 million revenue requirement.
 This is why utilities prefer to sell more units than expected, called "throughput incentive".

-Operating expenses

-A firm's operating expenses, such as wages, salaries, supplies, maintenance, taxes, and research and development, must be recouped if the utility is to stay operational.
-Operating costs are most often the largest component of the revenue requirement, and the easiest to determine.
-Occasionally, operating expense items have caught the attention of regulatory agencies and courts, and these items have been examined more closely.

-Regulators must make two determinations.
-First, they must determine which items should be allowed as expenses.
-Second, regulators must determine the value of those expense items.
-The determination of value has generally been left to the management of the utility under the theory that these are essentially business decisions which will not be second guessed by a regulatory agency or a court.
-Managerial good faith is presumed.
-Although both agencies and courts have the legal authority to supervise the utility's management, they will not substitute their judgment unless there is an abuse of managerial discretion.
-Hence, litigation involving operating expense issues has been light.